rachelraikar/WeakCN2019/README.md

     Open up Anaconda Navigator and type 'jupyter notebook'.
 This launches jupyter on your web browser.
     Alternatively use terminal to cd to directory and open jupyter from there by typing 'jupyter notebook'

-**If you are new to coding with python in Jupyter, I suggest taking a look at this Python tutorial links:**
+**If you are new to coding with python in Jupyter, I suggest taking a look at the Python tutorial links below:**

 1. Please make sure you have completed the Anaconda installation of Python 3 on your computer.
     Link to instructions for Anaconda installation and other pre-tutorial preparatory steps: